ADV Ocean Protector

-Australian Defence Vessel (ADV) Ocean Protector is an auxiliary naval vessel of the Royal Australian Navy manned and managed by Teekay.
+Australian Defence Vessel (ADV) Ocean Protector is an auxiliary naval vessel of the Royal Australian Navy's (RAN) National Support Squadron, manned and managed by Teekay.

 Design and construction

 The ship has a full-load displacement of 8,500 tonnes, a tonnage value of 6,596 gross tons, is 105.9 m in overall length, with a beam of 21.02 m, and a draught of 6.6 m.
 The propulsion machinery is diesel-electric.
 Four Wärtsilä 63L2 diesels, providing a total of 14,804 hp, generate electricity, which is directed to two 6,438 hp motors driving directional propellers.
 Top speed is 16 kn, with a range of 9,200 nmi.
 Sustainable range is 23,000 nmi at 14 kn.
 A platform suitable for landing a medium helicopter is sited forward, above the bridge.
 For offshore support duties, 1,100 m2 of deck area is available, and a 140 tonne crane is fitted.

 In Australian Customs service, the ship's normal complement was made up of 22 ship's crew contracted from Teekay, plus up to 50 Customs and associated personnel, along with austere accommodation for a further 120 in a retrofitted deckhouse module.
 Two .50 caliber machine guns were fitted, along with two 8.5 m rigid hull Customs Rescue Tenders.